TARGET AUDIENCE & PREREQUISITES

 Cost: See Price List for information.

-Contact: Angela Keenan or any member of the Training & Learning Team
+Contact: Lee Harrison or a member of the Training Team

 |Group A Mandatory Units (a minimum of 23 credits required)||Level||Credit Value|

 |Managing health and safety and employment rights and responsibilities within the textile industry||3||7|